Terms and Conditions for Exhibition and Participation inCOSMETICA + akzente Trade Shows, COSMETICA

 Data shall only be passed on to third parties who are directly involved in the event implementation and where the organisational process so requires (e.g. organisers, congress centre, sub-supplier for the trade fair / presentation services).

-By signing the exhibitor registration provided by the organiser, the respective signatory shall give their consent that the information provided by it on its identity may be collected, stored, processed and, according to the respective requirements, passed on to third parties, e.g. congress centre, organisers, sub-suppliers, as part of implementing the respective event.
+By signing the exhibitor registration provided by the organiser, the respective signatory shall give their consent that the information provided by it on its identity may be collected, stored, processed and, according to the respective requirements, passed on to third parties, e.g. congress centre, event locations, organisers, sub-suppliers, as part of implementing the respective event.

 KOSMETIK international Messe GmbH